techsek/derivatex/README.md

     derivatex create
     ```

-1. Generate your password for *Instagram* and your default user you have set
+1. Generate your password for *Instagram* and for your default user you have previously set

     ```bash
     derivatex generate instagram